About the artist

 Why did you choose digital art as your medium?

-I can’t say I actually chose it.
-It was a process that started when I picked up a camera and it just took me on this journey.
-And for someone who found it a challenge to just draw a stick-man, it was a thrill to find I was able to create painterly images.
+I can’t say I chose it.
+It was a process that started when I picked up a camera, and it just took me on this journey.
+And for someone who found it a challenge to draw a stick-man, it was a thrill to see I was able to create painterly images.

 What artistic styles are you particularly drawn to?

 What inspires you?

 People walking their dogs on the beach, old buildings, finding a particularly shapely pear in the fruit stand, art museums, other people’s works, the list is endless!

 Of all your images to date, which is your favourite and why?

 I think my favourite is the one titled Somewhere to set your thoughts free so you can work on your dreams [featured above].
 I love the beach and, to me, this image epitomises the serenity you can find on the beach.
 And everything just fell into place with this image: the subject; just the right amount of camera movement to create that painterly effect and the texture to bring it all together.